The cohomology of Deligne-Lusztig varieties for the general linear group: Deligne-Lusztig varieties

 \begin{eg} Let $G=\GL_3$ and identify $X$ with the full flag variety of $V=\mF^3$.
 Then

 \end{eg}

 Let $S=\{s_1,\ldots,s_{n-1}\} \subset W$ be the set of simple reflections.
 Recall that a Coxeter element $w\in W$ is given by any product of all $s\in S$ (with multiplicity one).
-The Coxeter number $h$ is the length of any Coxeter element, i.e. $h=n-1.$ In the sequel we denote by the standard Coxeter element.
+In the sequel we denote by the standard Coxeter element.

 \begin{eg} Let $w=\cox_n$.
 Then $X(w)$ can be identified via the projection map $X \to \mP^{n-1}$ with the Drinfeld space

 (complement of all $\mF_q$-rational hyperplanes in the projective space of lines in $V=\mF^n$), cf. \cite{DL}, \S 2.
 Its inverse is given by the map